Gordon999/PiUSBCamera/README.md

 sudo apt install libsdl2-ttf-2.0-0

-and
+and if using Buster or Bullseye (not Bookworm)

-python3 -m pip3 install -U pygame --user ( if you get an error try pip instead of pip3)
+python3 -m pip install -U pygame --user

 ## Screenshot